DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Truly transparent image background without the image frame.
 Overall transparency (but not transparent color?) works.
     - Transparent foreground images for all states and dead keys.
     - Also for dead key state 6/7

-* Scan code remapping, adding modularity.
-Making one layout for every ISO-ANSI/Angle/Curl/Wide/etc variant is murder!
-	- Unfortunately though, I don't think I can make that work for the help images?
-	- Separate for instance Curl, Angle and Wide.
-Even Wide-main and Wide-specific(Slash/brackets/backslash/apostrophe)?
-    - VK are better documented than SC on the net?
-BUT: Problem with VK_OEM_# for different keyboard types!
-So we're using SC.
-	- ANSI/ISO is actually VK remapping, not SC!
-So that needs to be addressed.
-Use separate, similar tables for SC and VK.
-	- Curl is somewhat VK (affects letters and AltGr only), while (Curl)AngleWide is SC (affects Extend too; Ctrl+V for Curl)
-	- Remap AltGr modularly too?
-E.g., only rewrite the necessary keys for a Locale layout.
-Maybe overmuch, as it'd take a new format.
-    - For both Extend and layout.ini, SC### will get translated in the code before actual mapping.
-    - Allow modular mapping of ZXCVB_, upper left side, right side and mods/etc.

-* Virtual Key remapping.
-    - I'd like to make only ISO layouts, and leave the ISO-ANSI VK issue to a simple remap routine.
-    - In pkl-eD.ini there's the variable 'eD_KbdType'.
-Maybe a KbdType in layout-eD.ini to compare with this?
-    - If remapping between layout and keyboard is needed, use an array of VK translations.

 * Multi-Extend!
 E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
 (LAlt+Shift+Caps locks/unlocks it?)
 	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)